Collectivization in the Soviet Union: Ukraine

 About 40 million people were affected by the food shortages including areas near Moscow where mortality rates increased by 50%.
 The center of the famine, however, was Ukraine and surrounding regions, including the Don, the Kuban, the Northern Caucasus and Kazakhstan where the toll was one million dead.
 The countryside was affected more than cities, but 120,000 died in Kharkiv, 40,000 in Krasnodar and 20,000 in Stavropol.

-The declassified Soviet archives show that there were 1.54 million officially registered deaths in Ukraine from famine.
+Whilst there is no comprehensive official account of famine deaths known of, historians R. W. Davies and Stephen G. Wheatcroft used official archival soviet 'registered death' statistics of 2,577,065 deaths from all causes in Ukraine to extrapolate an 'excess registered mortality' of 1,544,840 from 1932 to 1933.
 Alec Nove claims that registration of deaths largely ceased in many areas during the famine.
 However, it's been pointed out that the registered deaths in the archives were substantially revised by the demographics officials.
 The older version of the data showed 600,000 fewer deaths in Ukraine than the current, revised statistics.
 In The Black Book of Communism, the authors claim that the number of deaths was at least 4 million, and they also characterize the Great Famine as "a genocide of the Ukrainian people".